zhanghaolun12/Nonlocal_diffusion_1D/README.md

 # Nonlocal_diffusion_1D
-This is the code for a continuous nonlocal diffusion problem by FEM.
+* This is the code for a continuous nonlocal diffusion problem by FEM.
+* If you want use this code, please send me an email first (zhanghl@mail.nwpu.edu.cn)